 Florida Driving Laws for Seniors and Older Drivers

-Learn about driving provisions and special programs focused on keeping both Florida's older drivers and roadways safe.
+Learn about special license renewal times and senior driving rules in Florida that are focused on keeping Florida's senior drivers and roadways safe.

-Florida leads the nation with more than 18% of the population 65 years and older.
-While the myriad rules and regulations enforced by the Florida Department of Highway Safety and Motor Vehicles (DHSMV) apply to drivers of all ages and stages, the state imposes some special requirements and restrictions on older drivers.
+The many rules and regulations enforced by the Florida Department of Highway Safety and Motor Vehicles (FLHSMV) apply to drivers of all ages and stages, but the state imposes a few special requirements and restrictions on older drivers.
+Specifically, Florida:

-• requires drivers age 80 and older to renew their licenses every six years; those 79 and younger can receive eight-year licenses, and
+• requires drivers 80 and older to renew their licenses every six years (those 79 and younger can receive eight-year licenses), and

-• accepts requests from family members and others for the DHSMV to conduct unsafe driver investigations.
+• accepts requests from family members and others for the FLHSMV to conduct unsafe driver investigations.

 Florida License Renewal Rules for Older Drivers

-The DHSMV can place restrictions or conditions on a person's driver'z license after administering a driving test and discussing possible restrictions with him or her.
+The Florida DMV can place restrictions or conditions on your driver's license after administering a driving test or another examination and discussing possible restrictions with you.

 • no nighttime driving

-• steering wheel must have a knob or grip
+• a steering wheel with a knob or grip.

 How to Request an Unsafe Driver Investigation in Florida